 A number of events, integrated into the school careers programme, may offer providers an opportunity to come into school to speak to students:

-Year 8: Assemblies and ad-hoc activities (throughout the year).
-Careers Week in March.
-Aspirations Week in July.
+Year 8: Assemblies (throughout the year), Careers Week (in March), Aspirations Week (in July).

-Year 9: Assemblies and ad-hoc activities (throughout the year), Options Evening (Spring Term).
-Careers Week in March.
-Aspirations Week in July.
+Year 9: Assemblies (throughout the year), Options Evening (Spring Term), Careers Week (in March)

-Year 12: Enrichment lessons (throughout the year), Careers workshops (after school throughout the year), Work Experience Week (July).
-Careers Week in March.
+Year 12: PDC lessons (throughout the year), Careers workshops (after school throughout the year), Work Experience Week (July).

-Year 13: Careers workshops (after school throughout the year).
-Careers Week in March.
+Year 13: PDC Lessons (throughout the year), Careers workshops (after school throughout the year).

 The school will make the main hall, classrooms or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of their team.
 The school will consider any requests for specialist facilities, such as workshops and science laboratories, subject to risk assessment.